-- 1.4.7 Structured Innovation is a rigorous and powerful toolbox of techniques that can be applied to ensure that all potential areas of innovation are explored when seeking solutions to a problem.
-The tool-box of techniques has been developed from the Russian Theory of Inventive Problem Solving (TRIZ). - 1.4.8 The use of the Structured Innovation tools is a direct compliment to Lean Continual Improvement and it exactly fits into the Improvement phase of any Lean Continual Improvement intervention.
-Structured Innovation is a complimentary initiative to Lean Continual Improvement and provides a mechanism for the generation of ideas at the Improvement phase of any lean intervention. - 1.4.9 The Supplier executes the following minimum Structured Innovation methodology, although it is accepted that it may adopt, at its own discretion, additional methods to deliver Structured Innovation. - 1.4.10 The Supplier uses Structured Innovation tools to drive a culture of innovation within its business.
-By adopting a structured approach, it ensures innovation becomes a skill that can be applied by all employees and not just a select few. - 1.4.11 The execution of Structured Innovation enables Supplier's staff to come up with large step change ideas to meet the challenges of the future as identified in National Highways Strategic Business Plan, in terms of increased spend balanced against a finite resource and expected efficiency savings. - 1.4.12 The Supplier, in relation to - strategic use of Structured Innovation adopts structured innovation principles as part of formal strategic plans for the Supplier's business including the Strategic Business Plan,
+- 1.4.9 Structured Innovation is a unique, rigorous and powerful toolbox of techniques that can be applied to ensure that all potential areas of innovation are explored when seeking solutions to a problem.
+The tool-box of techniques has been developed from the Russian Theory of Inventive Problem Solving (TRIZ). - 1.4.10 The use of the Structured Innovation tools are a direct compliment to Lean Continual Improvement and it exactly fits into the Improvement phase of any Lean Continual Improvement intervention.
+Structured Innovation is a complimentary initiative to Lean Continual Improvement and provides a toolbox of innovation techniques that sits within the Lean Continual Improvement philosophy and provides a mechanism for the generation of ideas at the Improvement phase of any lean intervention. - 1.4.11 The Contractor executes the following minimum Structured Innovation methodology, although it is accepted that it may adopt, at its own discretion, additional methods to deliver Structured Innovation. - 1.4.12 The Contractor uses Structured Innovation tools to drive a culture of innovation within their business.
+By adopting a structured approach it ensures innovation becomes a skill that can be applied by all employees and not just a select few.

+1.4.13 The execution of Structured innovation enables Contractor's staff to come up with large step change ideas to meet the challenges of the future as identified in Highways England Strategic Business Plan of 2015-2020, in terms of increased spend balanced against a finite resource and expected efficiency savings.

+1.4.14 The Contractor

-- effective supporting infrastructure defines, develops and establishes a supplier network hub to raise awareness and use of structured innovation techniques, - innovation leadership ensures senior leaders and management within the Supplier's organisation enthusiastically embrace the concept of structured innovation and drive its use, - people development ensures an education and training programme has been designed and deployed for all levels to cover structured innovation, - structure and behaviour ensures policies and procedures promote, encourage and support the use of structured innovation, and that a mechanism is in place to capture innovations that link to the solution of problems, - collaborative working ensures that structured innovation is used to drive innovation at collaborative working meetings. - 1.4.13 In carrying out the above approach the Supplier assists and enables its supply chain in the adoption of structured innovation techniques. - 1.4.14 The following list of Structured Innovation tools represent the minimum that the Supplier uses in deploying structured innovation - consider "ideality" at the start when solving any problem, what is your ideal solution without the constraints of cost and technology and from this you can assess what are the main functions of ideality that you must deliver, and those functions that can be dropped. - thinking in both time and scale, using the 9 Box technique, - the structured innovation prism, which leads you to consider world problems which mirror your problem which will lead to world solutions, - the 39 technical contradictions matrix, which leads to 40 inventive principles, - the use of functional analysis for the trimming of harmful actions from an operating system, - the 8 trends of evolution, - the analysis of the resources you have in your system which best match your customer's requirements, - the effects data base of 2500 solutions, - the 12 standard creativity triggers to promote big picture thinking, - identify on KTP how structured innovation helped deliver a solution.
+- Strategic use of Structured Innovation adopts structured innovation principles as part of formal strategic plans for the Contractor's business including the Area Strategic Business Plan. - Effective supporting infrastructure defines, develops and establishes a supplier network hub to raise awareness and use of structured innovation techniques. - Innovation leadership ensures senior leaders and management within the Contractor's organization enthusiastically embrace the concept of structured innovation and drive its use. - People development ensures an education and training programme has been designed and deployed for all levels to cover structured innovation. - Structure and behaviour ensures policies and procedures promote, encourage and support the use of structured innovation, and that a mechanism is in place to capture innovations that link to the solution of problems. - Collaborative working ensures that structured innovation is used to drive innovation at collaborative working meetings. - 1.4.15 In carrying out the above approach the Contractor assists and enables its supply chain in the adoption of structured innovation techniques. - 1.4.16 The following list of Structured Innovation tools represent the minimum that the Contractor uses in deploying structured innovation - consider "ideality" at the start when solving any problem, what is your ideal solution without the constraints of cost and technology and from this you can assess what are the main functions of ideality that you must deliver, and those functions that can be dropped. - thinking in both time and scale, using the 9 Box technique, - the structured innovation prism, which leads you to consider world problems which mirror your problem which will lead to world solutions, - the 39 technical contradictions matrix, which leads to 40 inventive principles, - the use of functional analysis for the trimming of harmful actions from an operating system, - the 8 trends of evolution, - the analysis of the resources you have in your system which best match your customer's requirements,

+- the effects data base of 2500 solutions, - the 12 standard creativity triggers to promote big picture thinking, - identify on KTP how structured innovation helped deliver a solution.